TudbuT/projbotv3/README.md

 ### Useful commands

-So far, V3 isn't fully automatically converting the images.
-Either use V2 for that, or run these commands and figure out a way to merge multiple pngs to a gif.
+~~So far, V3 isn't fully automatically converting the images.
+Either use V2 for that, or run these commands and figure out a way to merge multiple pngs to a gif.~~ It is now able to do all this automatically.

 ```
 ffmpeg -i vid.mp4 -vf fps=fps=30 -deadline realtime vid_30fps.mp4